superbuilders/qti-assessment-item-generator/README.md

 ### `structured/differentiator`

 -   `differentiateAssessmentItem(openai, logger, item, n) => Promise<AssessmentItemInput[]>`
     -   The main entry point for the AI differentiation pipeline.
-Generates `n` new variations of a structured `AssessmentItemInput` using a two-shot process for content planning and deterministic widget regeneration.
+Generates `n` new variations of a structured `AssessmentItemInput` using a two-shot process: content planning (Shot 1) and widget generation via LLM using authoritative schemas (Shot 2).
     -   This function is completely independent of `AiContextEnvelope` and `widgetCollectionName`.

 ### `compiler`